itaych/MEM_debug/README.md

 If anyone manages to use MEM_debug on a new platform (perhaps with minor modifications) please let me know.
 ## Setup
-1. Add the files MEM_debug.cpp and MEM_debug.h from this repository to your project, or to one of the shared libs in your project. *(Note: the present release, 1.0.9, must be built with c++11 enabled.
-If this is an issue for you please revert to 1.0.8.)*
+1. Add the files MEM_debug.cpp and MEM_debug.h from this repository to your project, or to one of the shared libs in your project.
 2. There is no step 2.
 Enjoy!
 ## How it Works
 In glibc, heap management functions such as malloc and free are defined as weak symbols, which means they can be overridden by the application or a shared library.
 After being overridden, the original functions are still accessible via alternate names (\_\_libc_malloc, \_\_libc_free, etc.) so it’s easy to intercept heap functions without needing to completely rewrite them.
 MEM_debug wraps every allocation with padding bytes before and after the buffer returned to the user, as well as a bookkeeping structure that keeps track of all allocations.
 The integrity of these wrappings is tested when freeing a buffer, or on demand.
 The bookkeeping also allows testing for memory leaks.